ArshOnGit/Code-Editor/README.md

 4) npm install react-scripts
 5) npm audit fix --force

-now use command "npm start" in terminal to run the application
+now use command "npm start" in terminal to run the application.